Preserving Harvest: A Canning Workshop / Sept 7, 2019 / 9a-12p

-We will gather in a rustic farm kitchen where I will share my simple, safe and predictable techniques for making tomato sauce and applesauce.
-You will learn, help and leave with a goody bag of canning supplies and a jar of each sauce.
+We will gather in my mom's home kitchen where I will share my simple, safe and predictable techniques for making jams, sauces, pickles and salsas.
+You will learn, help and leave with a goody bag of canning supplies and a jar of jam.

 Canning food can feel hard at first.
 There is so much to keep track of, science to learn, methods to perfect...and what if I make my family sick?
 The truth is, canning food is incredibly satisfying and easy.
 It's true!
 Once you get the basics down, you will be able to save tons of money while preserving food at the height of taste and nutrient value.
 You will bask in the glory of a shelf full of delicious food that will feed your family all year well after the seasons change.

 All supplies included.

 We will spend a full three hours in the kitchen where I will teach you all about canning and we will make jam.
 You'll also get to make your own canning labels while snacking on homemade bread and an assortment of homemade jams.